Shift attempts to upgrade your Laravel application so you just need to run

-Your Laravel application only lives on the Shift server when the upgrade process is running - which on average is less than a minute.
-Afterward your upgraded Laravel application is pushed to your repository and forcefully removed from the Shift server.
+Your code only lives on the Shift server while the upgrade process is running - less than a minute on average.
+After it completes, your code is forcefully removed from the Shift server.
+We're talking

 Simply start your order process.
-Once you reach checkout, email your Shift number to firstname.lastname@example.org to pay with PayPal.
+Once you reach checkout, send payment via PayPal to email@example.com and include your Shift number.

 All Shifts are single use.
 This is by design.
 For example, you don't need to upgrade the same version twice.